Explanation of AI Models and Testing Image Set

 Image Integrity

-The integrity model finds evidence of tampering in the image file itself.
-This includes checks such as mismatched file extensions and corrupted contents.
+The integrity model finds evidence of tampering or signs of deepfakes in the image file itself.
+This includes checks such as indicators of generative AI, mismatched file extensions and corrupted contents.
 To test this, take any jpeg image and change the file extension to .png.
 Note that the opposite test is not currently supported; the forensic API only supports jpeg images.
 If you send a png file, even if it has been renamed to .jpeg, it will be rejected in the API (and the dashboard will not show any forensic results).
 The example car.png is actually a jpeg file.
 In the Analysis page this inconsistency is flagged by the integrity model.

 Metadata